gennycm/mobile-comp-project/README.md

 **Problem 1: Access to filtered results from CostOfLivingDetailActivity Controller**

-The results from filtering by category the API results for Cost of Living were needed on the controller in order to show them on the view.
+The results by category from the API request for Cost of Living; were required on the controller in order to show the information on the view.
 The solution was turning CostOfLivingHandler into a Singleton class to have access to results without performing the API call more than once.
 Since all the categories are retrieved with the same API call, it did not make sense to do the request more than once.

 ```java
 public class CostOfLivingHandler {